JeremyJeanson/MyDyslexicStatsSteps/README.md

 Let me know if you need more ;)

 # Demo
-This clock can be installed on your Ionic or Versa via this link: [Fitbit store](https://gam.fitbit.com/gallery/clock/3dd423f6-8df2-4bef-85fc-f65cbb155495)
+This clock can be installed on your device (Sense, Versa 3, Ionic, Versa ...) via this link: [Fitbit store](https://gam.fitbit.com/gallery/clock/3dd423f6-8df2-4bef-85fc-f65cbb155495)

 # Why?
 I have shared this code to allow developer to make more clocks accessible for dyslexic users.